 iv Sentencing and liability

 A defendant may be sued in Denmark if the AJA provides the Danish courts with jurisdiction.
 According to the main rule in AJA, Section 235, proceedings may be initiated in the defendant's home court.
-For companies, associations and private institutions, the home court is the court for the judicial district in which the main office is located.26 If a main office cannot be located, the home court is the judicial district in which one of the members of management or of the board of directors is resident.
+For companies, associations and private institutions, the home court is the court for the judicial district in which their main office is located.26 If a main office cannot be located, the home court is the judicial district in which one of the members of management or of the board of directors is resident.
 Legal proceedings involving a claim for non-contractual damages may be instituted in the court for the judicial district in which the legal wrong was committed.27

 If the defendant is domiciled in an EU Member State, jurisdiction is determined in accordance with the Brussels I Regulation.28 With few exceptions, for example, consumer contract cases29 and the rules on exclusive jurisdiction,30 the courts of the Member State in which the defendant is domiciled will have jurisdiction according to the main rule in Article 4(1) of the Brussels I Regulation.
 Special rules of supplementary jurisdiction apply in matters relating to contractual relationships,31 tort32 or a branch, agency or other establishment.33

 Finally, if the defendant is not domiciled in an EU Member State, exceptional jurisdictions may apply.
 Under AJA, Section 246(3), proceedings may be brought before the Danish courts if the defendant held assets in Denmark at the time when the proceedings were instituted.
-In principle, this includes any asset of financial value, for example, a negotiable document or a counterclaim, which can be established with some certainty.
+In principle, this includes any asset of financial value, for example, a negotiable document or a counterclaim that can be established with some certainty.

 Year in review

-Within the private enforcement area, attention has remained, throughout 2019, on the number of actions involving the former Danish company OW Bunker A/S, which was once one of the world's largest traders of bunker oil.
+Within the private enforcement area, attention remained, throughout 2020, on the number of actions involving the former Danish company OW Bunker A/S, which was once one of the world's largest traders of bunker oil.
 At the public offering in March 2014, OW Bunker earned a market capitalisation of approximately 5.3 billion kroner, but the company filed for bankruptcy in November the same year after suffering risk management losses (approximately US$150 million) and credit losses in a Singapore-based subsidiary (approximately US$125 million).

 Currently, there is a bundle of pending private enforcement actions relating to OW Bunker that have been initiated by: